Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/configuring-universalrp-for-use.md

 **Note:** When you add the UP Asset, the available settings in URP immediately changes.
 This is because you've effectively instructed Unity to use the URP specific settings instead of those for the built-in render pipeline.

-## SRPs and quality settings
+## Scriptable Render Pipelines and Quality settings

-The pipeline asset contains settings that will often need to be configures based on device performance.
-This is achieved by having unique pipeline assets for each quality level.
-A Unity project will always look to the quality settings first for a pipeline asset.
-If no pipeline is assigned to the current quality level, Unity falls back to the pipeline asset assigned in project settings (built-in render pipeline if nothing is assigned).
+A Scriptable Render Pipeline (SRP) asset contains settings that often need to be different for different hardware.
+To specify different settings, you can configure different SRP assets for different Quality levels (**Project Settings** > **Quality**).
+Unity searches for an SRP asset in the quality level first, and uses the SRP asset in **Project Settings** > **Graphics** if one if not configured for the quality level.
+If an SRP asset is not defined neither in a quality level, nor in the Graphics section, Unity falls back to the Built-in Render Pipeline.